ycoroneos/ExTRA/README.md

 In order to better track file history, Tra uses synchonization vectors in addition to version vectors.
 Version vectors track file modification history while synchronization vectors track the synchronization history of a file.
-Each file maintains a monotonically increasing counter for tracking the causal order of modifications and syncs.
+Each file is associated with a monotonically increasing counter for tracking the causal order of modifications and syncs.
 With both version vectors and synchronization vectors (the time-vector pair), Tra can reduce the amount of false positive conflicts and reduce the size of